-Some socioeconomic measures in the community have improved significantly since the publication of the 2016 community health needs assessment.
+Some socioeconomic measures in the community have improved since the publication of the 2019 community health needs assessment.
 One such measure is the percentage of the community that is without health insurance coverage.
 Effective January 1, 2014, the Patient Protection and Affordable Care Act expanded health coverage for many Americans.
 Arkansas expanded Medicaid eligibility and created a program that allows federal expansion funds to instead be used to subsidize premiums for private commercial insurance policies for low-income Arkansans.
 This program has had a significant effect on the patient mix of the Medical Center.
-In 2013, before this program went in to effect, 15% of the Medical Center's patient encounters were uninsured, while in 2019, that number dropped to only 10%, representing a 33% decrease in uninsured patient encounters at the Medical Center.
-Due to political uncertainty, the long- term impact of this growth in insurance coverage on health needs cannot be assured.
+In 2013, before this program went into effect, approximately 15% of the Medical Center's patient encounters were uninsured, while in 2022, that number dropped to approximately 7%, representing a 53% decrease in uninsured patient encounters at the Medical Center.